American Sign Language (ASL) Crews

 For Ages 16-19 | Starting Location: Lake Wenatchee, WA | 5 Week Program

 An Unforgettable Adventure!
 Youth Corps Camping teams travel all around the Northwest to complete important conservation projects.
 Become an important part of a hard-working team as you live, learn, and work together building hiking trails, protecting endangered species, and restoring wildlife habitats.
 Youth (ages 16-19) who join our ASL Inclusion Crews earn up to $1,665 including bonuses for their participation.
 The base stipend is $283 a week with uniform and rustic camping and food included which equals $1,415 for the five-weeks plus up to $50 in bonuses a week, equaling $1,665.
 Potential high school credit is also available.

 Leader positions for the ASL Inclusion Crews

 For Ages 21+ | Starting Location: Lake Wenatchee, WA

-ASL Crew Leaders co-lead, manage, and supervise conservation crews of youth or young adults over the course of the summer.
+ASL Crew Leaders co-lead, manage, and supervise conservation crews of youth over the course of the summer.
 Leaders will be responsible for completing a variety of hands-on, conservation-oriented projects on public and private lands, and facilitating daily lessons using our accredited outdoor education curriculum. leaders are well-balanced individuals who work hard and embody compassion, patience, and an inspirational attitude.
 While leading the ASL crew, crew leaders will be responsible for creating a safer space for their members to balance the nuances and intersectionality between personal identity and work. leaders should expect organizational support during their endeavors that may include activities led by an outside facilitator and weekly check-ins by field supervisors.
 This seasonal position allows leaders to deliver an impactful educational experience to young people and also provides an entry-point within the fields of natural resource management, youth development, and outdoor education.